SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 Congratulations, we successfully included custom logic to our code and exposed the data model entities as oData services.
 In part B of this exercise, we will create a repository and push the code to git service of SAP Cloud Platform.
 Part B is optional.
 In case you directly want to move to the next exercise, click [here](../exercise04/README.md).

-# Part B: Push the code to git service of SAP Cloud Platform (optional)
+# Push the code to git service of SAP Cloud Platform

 1. Launch [SAP Cloud Platform cockpit](https://account.hana.ondemand.com/) on your browser.
 Click log on and provide your credentials (Email and Password) provided by the instructors of the SAP TechEd 2018 session CNA375.
 Here the example email is `cna375-XXX@teched.cloud.sap` - replace XXX with the number provided for you.